Home Services Portfolio About Contact

 pic.1 – Fairlight Logo by JED of AciD, 1987

-video 1 - Fairlight "Souldrop", 4kb realtime demo released at the Ultimate Meeting, 2005
+video 1 - Fairlight "Souldrop", 4kb real-time demo released at the Ultimate Meeting, 2005

-It was the time when Fairlight expanded their position in demoscene around the world with numerous breathtaking demos.
+It was the time when Fairlight expanded its position in demoscene around the world with numerous breathtaking demos.
 They won many competitions such as Assembly (see pic.2) and proved their reputation.
 In 2003 Pontus “Bacchus” Berg made a statement, "Remember that legends never die.
-Remember that Fairlight is like space - if we have an outer border, its well beyond human grasp.
+Remember that Fairlight is like space - if we have an outer border, it's well beyond human grasp.
 Remember that we’ll give you reasons not to forget again and again."

 Assembly 2004 party hall